 - Gender, violence and education

-- Civil society & political and social agency in peacebuilding and development processes
+- Civil society & political and social agency in conflict affected contexts

 My research has a strong focus on Sub-Saharan Africa, but occasionally, I also work on countries outside that region.
-Among others, I am teaching a MA Module on African Studies and Education at UCL.
+Among others, I am the module leader for a MA Module on African Studies and Education at UCL.

-Before I joined the UCL-IoE, I was a Marie Skłodowska-Curie Research Fellow (individual fellowship) at the University of Amsterdam (2016-2018), Department of Human Geography, Planning and International Development (GPIO).
-My project (ongoing, see: Democratization through Education), funded by the European Commission, focuses on the role of education in increasing civil agency and voice in the sub-Saharan African context.
+Before I joined the UCL, I was a Marie Skłodowska-Curie Research Fellow (individual fellowship) at the University of Amsterdam (2016-2018), Department of Human Geography, Planning and International Development (GPIO).
+My project (Democratization through Education), funded by the European Commission, focused on the role of education in increasing civil agency and voice in the sub-Saharan African context.
 At the University of Amsterdam, I also taught the courses: ‘Education and International Development’ (BA) as well as ‘The Politics of Education, Conflict and Peace’ (MA).

 From 2014-2016, I worked as a post-doctoral researcher (research associate) at the UNESCO Centre – Ulster University (School of Education), where I was part of a research consortium in partnership with UNICEF on Education and Peacebuilding.
 During that time, I acted as the lead researcher for the country case study on Uganda (see Peacebuilding and Education).

 In the scope of my work, I rebel and research with a cause.
-I am dedicated to find new theoretical insights and practical avenues to increase the agency and voice of people who are most affected by poverty, conflict, and political and economic instability.
 In this endeavour I do not limit my work to academic publishing alone but explore various avenues – ranging from small-scale projects on the ground, to policy papers, blog post or various forms of art.
-Doing so, I find pleasure in networking and socializing around the world.
-Every single second and encounter can be a new source of inspiration.
 Politics & Voice captures this path.